September 18, 2022

 So many People

-Eventually the Camino brought me to a grand hill overlooking the sea.
-A large herd of pygmy goats were fenced in atop the hill.
+Eventually, the Camino brought me to a grand hill overlooking the sea.
+A large herd of pygmy goats was fenced in on top of the mountain.
 As they lay there enjoying the warmth of the morning sun, they seemed completely oblivious to the fantastic views.
 But I was mesmerized.

-From here the Camino took a sharp dip downward toward the town of Zumaia.
-I began the steep descent a bit slower than normal because my knees were still constantly complaining about the hills I’d forced them to hike these past few days.
+From here, the Camino took a sharp dip downward toward the town of Zumaia.
+I began the steep descent a bit slower than normal because my knees were still complaining about the hills I’d forced them to hike over the past few days.
 I’ve never really had knee problems in the past, but these hills are something else!

-As I continues down the path, I encountered so many people in their 50s and 60s just powering up the hills toward me.
+As I continued down the path, I encountered numerous people in their 50s and 60s, powering up the hills toward me on this clear weekend morning.
 These folks were seriously fit!
-They were exactly who I aspired to be when I grow up!
+They were exactly who I aspire to be when I grow up!

 The culture of fitness seemed to be so much more natural here in Europe.
-People didn’t hop on a machine at a gym for 30 minutes, they just went for a walk in the hills.
+People don’t hop on a machine at a gym for 30 minutes; they just go for a walk in the hills.
 What a lovely way to retain their vitality and vigor.
 I wish we had the same mindset back in the US!

 As I continued down the winding dirt road toward town, I could see the asphalt down below me heading into Zumaia.
 Then a group of about 50 Sunday morning cyclists went whizzing by on it.
 A few minutes later another peloton of cyclists came down Zumaia’s streets.